Duke of Wellington's Regiment: 1995–2005

 In March 1995, the 'Dukes' were again posted to Northern Ireland for a two-year tour of duty.
 In March 1997, a composite company from the 1st Battalion was deployed to the Falkland Islands.
-In 1998, C Company deployed for a tour of duty in South Armagh.
+In 1998, Corunna Company deployed for a tour of duty in South Armagh.
 During the period 1998–2000, the 1st Battalion served as a public duties unit in London.

-In February 2001, a company from the 'Dukes' deployed to Kosovo, with the objective of preventing arms and munitions being transported from Albania into Kosovo, then onto the Former Yugolav Republic Of Macedonia, now known as the Republic of Macedonia.
+In February 2001, a company from the 'Dukes' deployed to Kosovo, with the objective of preventing arms and munitions being transported from Albania into Kosovo, then onto the Former Yugolav Republic of Macedonia, now known as the Republic of Macedonia.

 In 2003, the 'Dukes' were part of Operation Telic, the invasion of Iraq, as part of 1 (United Kingdom) Armoured Division.
 The 'Dukes' returned, as part of 4 (Armoured) Brigade, to the South-East of Iraq, in October 2004, to join the British-led Multi-National Division (South-East), as a fully equipped armoured infantry battalion with Warrior Armoured Personnel Carriers.